NCATSTranslator/ui-fe/README.md

 In order to submit queries you'll need a copy of the UI's backend running locally as well.
 You can find it [here](https://github.com/NCATSTranslator/ui-be).
 Clone it, then run `npm install` inside its root directory.
 You can then run `npm run prod` or `npm run dev` depending on your preferred environment.

 The last step will be running the following command in the root directory of the ui-fe repo: `npm run build && cp -R  /Path/To/Your/ui-fe/build /Path/To/Your/ui-be`.
 This will build the frontend, then copy it to the backend repo's root.
 You should then be able to view the application at `localhost:8386`.

+The full feature set will not be accessible without a full docker setup in order to serve the database, which is required to facilitate user login and arbitrary query submission.

 ## Project Screen Shot(s)